Caroline Frey - has been taking care of La Lagune since 2004

 Tasted twice - last time in April 2016.
 Consistent notes.
-This was a very aromatic wine and complete one with cacao powder, tasty chocolate, exquisite balance, fabulous depth and long finish.
+It was a very aromatic wine and complete one with cacao powder, tasty chocolate, exquisite balance, remarkable depth and long finish.
 Excellent stuff.

 1996 La Lagune 92p

 Tasted in March 2004.
 Very dark, tight, great depth, very concentrated and long.
-Very Cabernet Sauvignon wine with cedar and tobacco leave flavors.
+Very Cabernet Sauvignon wine with cedar and tobacco leaves flavours.
 Classy wine.

 Tasted in October 2019.
 Well-preserved wine, fruity and elegant, a terrific taste of cherry drops, and great pleasure to drink.
 It keeps exceptionally well considering its age and is a great pleasure to drink.